 Find out about the steps I take to safeguard your confidentiality and privacy.

-My head and shoulders photo and illustration on the welcome page, booklet cover photo on the workshops page and all text throughout this website are copyright © 2020 David Whistance and Goodwill Guidance.
+My head and shoulders photo and illustration on the welcome page, illustration on the AT page, booklet cover photo on the workshops page and all text throughout this website are copyright © 2020 David Whistance and Goodwill Guidance.
 All other photographs are from royalty free sources.

 I offer links to information, videos and website resources as well as self-help activities in good faith.
 Will they help?
 I hope so but I don’t know about your circumstances and offer no assurances.
 It’s your call what you do with them.
 Please take responsibility for your well-being.